Terms and Conditions

 5.7.3 where the payer was not the Student, an original authority letter from the Student authorising the repayment to the payer.

-5.7.4 Section 5.7 applies only to visa applications made outside the state and does not apply to Overseas students applying for renewal visas.
-For International students already resident in Ireland, fees will not be refunded under any circumstances after commencement of the course.
-Where a visa is required to be renewed during a DBS Programme of study, it is the responsibility of the Student to confirm with the relevant authorities that the renewal application will be approved.
+5.7.4 Section 5.7 applies only to visa applications made outside Ireland and does not apply to International Students already resident in Ireland who are applying for renewal visas.
+For International Students already resident in Ireland, fees will not be refunded under any circumstances after commencement of the course.
+Where a visa is required to be renewed during a College Programme of study, it is the responsibility of the Student to confirm with the relevant authorities that the renewal application will be approved.

 6. Cancellation and Deferral:

 6.1 The Student may (unless studying on a student visa) no later than two weeks prior to the commencement of the Programme cancel his or her acceptance by providing the College with written notice.
 If the Student so cancels their study, the Student’s liability to the College will be limited to payment to the College of a cancellation fee of €100 which may be deducted from any applicable refund.
 Any refund made by the College will be made to the original payer.
 Full course fees will be payable if less than two weeks’ notice is given and no refund will be made in such circumstances.
 Refunds are not available of any amounts paid for study materials, where the materials have been supplied to the Student.

 6.2 The Student may (unless studying on a student visa) defer enrolment in the Programme for one academic year, provided the College receives written notice at least two weeks prior to the Programme commencement date (the “Date of Deferment”) and the Student pays a €50 administrative fee.
 The fees or any deposit paid by the Student will not be refunded but will be carried forward to the following academic year.
 Should the College fees change between the Date of Deferment and the date of commencement of the following academic year the Student will be liable to the College for any additional amount due and must pay it before the commencement of such academic year.